cloudmesh-community/book/chapters/bigdata/applications/cloud.md

 data.
 We start with a review of hype charts and then go into detailed Gartner analyses of the Cloud and Big data areas.
 Big data itself is at the top of the hype and by definition predictions of doom are emerging.
-Before too much excitement sets in, note that spinach is above clouds and Big data in Google trends.
+Before too much excitement sets in, note that spinach is previous clouds and Big data in Google trends.

 -   [:clapper: Gartners Emerging Technology Landscape